EVerest/everest-demo/README.md

    - Note: The terminal should return "Docker version x.x.x".

-3. Open the Docker desktop application and navigate to the terminal at the bottom of the screen.
+3. Open the Docker desktop application

+4. Open your machines terminal

 # Step 1: Select the Demo

-Copy and paste the command for the demo you wish to run into the Docker terminal within the Docker desktop.
+Copy and paste the command for the demo you wish to run into the machines terminal.

-   - Note: Each demonstration has a brief description in the "Content" column and high-level diagram in the "Diagram" column.
+   - Note: After you enter the command into the terminal, the docker application should open the associated containers

 ### Demo Commands